Updated on July 22, 2016.

 Assess your expenditures

-Make a spreadsheet where you can find it (put a link on your desktop) then list out every one of your daily/monthly expenditures.
+Make a spreadsheet and list out every one of your daily/monthly expenditures.
 Organize them into two columns: “Needs” and “Wants“.
 Slowly eliminate all the “wants” from your list of purchased items.

 Start a dedicated travel fund

-Create a new account with your bank called “I’m Outta Here” and feed it monthly, weekly?, daily!
-Make it easy to transfer money over from another account and every time you go online to check your balance, transfer some money.
+Create a new account with your bank called “I’m Outta Here” and feed it monthly, weekly, or daily!
+Make it easy to transfer money over from another account and every time you go online to check your balance, transfer some money, even if it’s $5.
 Make it fun.
 Make it a habit.
 Make it natural.
 Make it painless.
 Revel in its growth!

 Cut back on your lunch

-It may be as simple as not getting a $2.50 drink (water is delicious, you know) but make a point of spending less than $8 on this meal.
+It may be as simple as not getting a $2.50 drink (water is underrated as a beverage!) but make a point of spending less than $8 on your lunch.
 The savings will add up.
+Say you go out to eat five times a week.
+Just trimming your lunch cost from $12 to $8 saves you $832 a year!
+For even more savings, pack a lunch if you’re able to.

 Cut back on coffee